 To find primary sources via Google, try adding keywords like journals, papers, letters, documents, primary sources, or documentary history to your search terms.
 Primary sources can often be found on library, museum, and government websites.

 Many primary source documents are republished in books, or even referenced within books on historical topics.
-To find these books, search Summon for books about your topic and add keywords like journals, papers, letters, documents, primary sources, or documentary history to your search terms.
+To find these books, search WPI Library Search for books about your topic and add keywords like journals, papers, letters, documents, primary sources, or documentary history to your search terms.

 Here are some examples of books containing primary sources: